 Read lender reviews

 If you’ve narrowed down your list to a couple of lenders, you could look for online reviews to read about other people’s experiences working with the lender.
-Ideally, the best offer comes from a lender that has positive reviews.
 However, sometimes it may be worth paying a little more to work with a lender that has top-notch customer service.